Security, Risk and Crisis Management - VIRTUAL CLASS - 1/31/23

 - Registration Closed

-This class will be conducted VIRTUALLY through Zoom on 4/26/22 from 8:30am - 2:30pm CST.
+This class will be conducted VIRTUALLY through Zoom on 1/31/23 from 8:30am - 2:30pm CST.
 There will be an optional 30-minute study period followed by an hour for the exam.
-Those that are recertifying or not taking the exam will end their day at 2:30pm CST.
+Those that are recertifying, not taking the exam or taking the course as not part of the CEM program will end their day at 2:30pm CST.

 You are required to read the workbook before class.
 It is located under the “Workbook” tab.